zhanghe9704/tpsa/paper/paper.md

 # Statement of need

 The TPSA/DA methods for particle beam dynamic analysis was developed in 1980s.
-The tools are available in a few popular programs for particle accelerator design and simulations, *e.g.* COSY Infinity 9 [@COSYCAP04], MAD-X [@deniau2017mad], PTC [@forest2002introduction], *etc*.
-In recent years, the use of TPSA/DA has been extended in other fields, which intrigues the need for TPSA/DA libraries in popular programming languages.
+The tools are available in several popular programs for particle accelerator design and simulations, *e.g.* COSY Infinity 9 [@COSYCAP04], MAD-X [@deniau2017mad], PTC [@forest2002introduction], *etc*.
+In recent years, the use of TPSA/DA has been extended in other fields, which motivates building TPSA/DA libraries in popular programming languages.
 The existing programs are not convenient for developers in other fields.
 MAD-X is specifically developed for the accelerator design and cannot be used as a general programming language.
-Although COSY Infinity can be used as a general programming languages with some limits, it is in lack of some convenient programming features, abundant libraries and a large world-wide community of a modern language as C++ or Python.
-PTC does include a TPSA/DA library in Fortran 90 but it does not have a user-friendly interface.
+Although COSY Infinity can be used as a general programming languages, it lacks some convenient programming features in a modern language, such as C++ or Python.
+It also does not have abundant libraries and  a large supporting community.
+PTC includes a TPSA/DA library in Fortran 90 but it does not have a user-friendly interface.
 The TPSA/DA library in C++ is rare.
 DACE [@massari2018differential, @DACE] is one alternative.
 The DACE repository on GitHub had been created but no codes had been released when the author started to develop cppTPSA.
 Now DACE is available to the public.
 DACE provides the fundamental DA operations as well as some advanced algorithms based on DA but it has not supported the complex DA vectors, which is useful in the normal form analysis.
 To the best knowledge of the author, there is no other TPSA/DA library in Python 3.

 # Features